igordejanovic/parglare/docs/parser.md

 pure LALR tables.
 This parameter should not be used in normal circumstances and is provided more for experimentation purposes.

+## force_load_table

+LR table is loaded from `<grammar_file_name>.pgt` file if the file exists and is newer than all of the grammar files, root and imported.
+If any of the grammar file modification time is greater than the modification time of the cached LR table file, table is recalculated and persisted.
+If you are deploying the parser in a way that will change file modification times which would trigger table calculation you can set `force_load_table` to `True`.
+If this flag is set no modification check will be performed and table calculation will happen only if `.pgt` file doesn't exist.

 # `parse` and `parse_file` calls